renedapon/eplpredictor/README.md

 ---
 **ResultsConclusion/** <br>
-Contains notebooks for creating plots to illustrate our results.
+Contains notebooks for creating plots to illustrate our results for Premier League gameweek 14.
 - **PredictionsOutcomeComparisonGW14.ipynb** - to assess how closely our model aligns with bookmaker expectations and to visualise it.
 - **gw14_predictions_table.png** - the table created in *PredictionsOutcomeComparisonGW14.ipynb*.
 - **ModelvsBet365ProbabilyComparisonGW14.ipynb** - to contrast our model’s predicted probabilities against the implied probabilities from Bet365 odds for all Gameweek 14 fixtures in 2025-2026 season.